IRNAS/auto-comment-blocks/README.md

 Provides block comment completion for Javadoc-style multi-line comments and single-line comment blocks for most officially supported languages.

+## Changes added by IRNAS

+This plugin now also closes block comments, if you just type `/*`.
+Additionaly, a closing part `*/` is added automatically.

 ## MAJOR CHANGES IN 1.0 UPDATE (Please Read)

 A lot has changed in this update.
 Please open issues for any bugs you encounter.